10 Best CrossFit Shirts Tested & Fully Reviewed

 9. Baleaf Cool Dry Skin Fit Long Sleeve Compression

-This long sleeve compression provides more squeeze than others on this list.
+This long sleeve compression shirt provides more squeeze than others on this list.
 The tight fit can be slimming and improves blood circulation and muscle recovery.

-With 10% elastane in this fabric blend, this is a great option for flexibility and will allow you move through any workout.
+With 10% elastane in this fabric blend, this is a great option for flexibility and will allow you to move through any workout.
 Strategically placed seams also enhance mobility in shoulders and arms.

 There are not any added features for ventilation and the material is thin but not the most breathable.